 If the defendant can show that the negligence of the plaintiff or the deceased person also contributed to the damage sustained, this will only reduce the plaintiff’s claim for damages by the percentage contribution found by a judge or jury.
 For example, if the court finds that the plaintiff or the deceased person was 10 per cent to blame for their own injuries because of not wearing a seat belt at the time of the collision, the amount of damages payable to the plaintiff will be reduced by 10 per cent.

 In deciding whether a defendant has been negligent, a judge or a jury may have to consider whether there has been a breach of a statutory duty.
-For example, a person may have been injured in a collision where the defendant had failed to give way to the right in accordance with the Road Traffic Regulations.
+For example, a person may have been injured in a collision where the defendant had failed to give way to the right in accordance with the Road Safety (Drivers) Regulations 2009 (Vic).
 Such a breach is at least evidence of negligence, as there has been a breach of the common law duty to take care.
 Courts have also used a breach of a statutory duty as being negligence in itself, particularly where the statute does not provide criminal penalties for the breach of that statute.
 Note that these principles have now been significantly altered by legislation, and in particular by the Wrongs and Other Acts (Law of Negligence) Act 2003 (Vic) (see “Key legislation: Wrongs Act”).

 Once the court is satisfied that the defendant has been negligent, it then must proceed to assess damages.